overhangio/tutor/README.md

 ### Daemonizing

-Note that in production, you will probably want to daemonize the services.
+In production, you will probably want to daemonize the services.
 Instead of `make up`, run:

     make daemon

 And then, to stop all services:

     make stop

+### Updating the course search index

+The course search index can be updated with:

+    make reindex-courses

+Run this command periodically to ensure that course search results are always up-to-date.

 ### Logging